tc39/proposal-function-pipe-flow/README.md

 but any subsequent callbacks are expected to be unary.

-If `Function.flow` receives no arguments, then, by default, it will return `Function.identity` (which is defined later in this proposal).
+If `Function.flow` receives no arguments, then, by default, it will return a unary identity function.

 Precedents include:
 * [lodash][]: [lodash.flow][] is individually downloaded from NPM